I figure why waste time introing what you already know.

 You know who heads that?

-The middle class task force.
+The middle-class task force.

-Uh that's Joe Biden.
+That's Joe Biden.

-So they had a round table discussion on Wednesday, and Biden said, get this.
+So they had a roundtable discussion on Wednesday, and Biden said, get this.

-Biden said that he and Melody Barnes, the White House domestic policy council director, have talked at length about ways to generate new ideas about how to deal with future employment needs.
+Biden said that he and Melody Barnes, the White House Domestic Policy Council director, have talked at length about ways to generate new ideas about how to deal with future employment needs.

 We have new ideas about how to spend government money wisely thanks to the stimulus plan.